Featured 1 post left

 Rosh Hashanah Customs, Explained

-This year, Rosh Hashanah 2022 will begin at sundown on Sunday, September 25 and end at sundown on Tuesday, September 27.
+This year, Rosh Hashanah 2024 will begin at sundown on Wednesday, October 2nd and end at sundown on Friday, October 4th.

 While a typical secular New Year celebration usually involves balloons, champagne, parties, and watching the ball drop in Times Square, the Jewish New Year has its own rich traditions and rituals, like tossing bread into moving water and putting a fish head on the dinner table!

 There are many Rosh Hashanah rituals and customs that have evolved since the holiday was first mentioned in the Torah.
 Some of these traditions may be familiar to you, while others may be from a minhag (set of customs) different from your own.
 Depending on where your family and ancestors have lived, your customs may vary.
-For example, the Rosh Hashanah celebrations of a family in Morocco will look very different than the celebrations of a family in Ukraine.
+For example, the Rosh Hashanah celebrations of a family in Morocco will look very different than the celebrations of a family from Ukraine.

 We will cover some of the most widespread Rosh Hashanah customs and explain their origins, meaning, and symbolism so you can understand the Jewish New Year better.